+What follows is, in large part, a distillation of the most salient findings generated by this unique partnership, between HSPI and CIAG, on the subject of religious radicalization of inmates in US prisons.
+To set these remarks in broader context, however, I turn first to the matter of radicalization writ large.
 Prison radicalization is, of course, a subset of the more general phenomenon of radicalization that has manifested itself in a series of terrorist attacks and activities including the bombings in Madrid (3/11) and London (7/7), and operations recently uncovered in Canada.
 The larger terrorist threat is the tapestry against which prisoner radicalization must be studied, but that fabric is ever changing.
 Al Qaeda in its classic form is now a degraded entity, with many of its remaining key figures on the run.
 However, it has franchised itself across the globe, with its franchisees prepared to act locally, and largely independently - in effect a network of networks.
-Recently, we have seen the emergence of a leaderless movement, marked significantly by selfenlistment, and taking its inspiration from "Al Qaeda classic" to join the global Salafi jihad.
-The internet has fuelled this development by encouraging and accelerating the formation of stronger initial bonds inside chat rooms than would occur through faceto-face interaction, and facilitating the re-affirmation of aberrant attitudes - building in essence a virtual umma.
+Having transitioned from Chief Financial Officer to Chief Spiritual Officer, Bin Laden has spawned and successfully marketed the Al Qaeda "brand."
+Recently, we have seen the emergence of a leaderless movement, marked significantly by self-enlistment, and taking its inspiration from "Al Qaeda classic" to join the global Salafi jihad.
+The internet has fuelled this development by encouraging and accelerating the formation of stronger initial bonds inside chat rooms than would occur through face-to-face interaction, and facilitating the re-affirmation of aberrant attitudes - building in essence a virtual umma.
 Ironically, it is when homegrown groups attempt to reach out to Al Qaeda that they have been caught in key instances; fortunately, these groups have not yet attained a higher level of competence.
 The internet has also provided an avenue for participation in jihad for women who could not otherwise become involved.

 Whether beyond prison walls or inside them, it is essential to better understand the life cycle of a terrorist - specifically, the process by which an individual becomes motivated to listen to radical ideas, read about them, enlist oneself or respond to terrorist recruiting efforts, and ultimately, undertake terrorist activity.
-This issue of how an inspired sympathizer turns into an activist who then goes on to kill innocents will be addressed in greater detail later this morning by my fellow witness, Dr. Gregory Saathoff, who possesses a wealth of behavioral science expertise.
-Dr. Saathoff will also elaborate on some of the terms of art that are used in this context.
-For my own part, I will add only that the term "radicalization" should here be taken to mean